ipython/ipyparallel/docs/source/reference/details.rst

 ------------

-Our primary representation of the results of remote execution is the :class:`~.AsyncResult` object, based on the object of the same name in the built-in :mod:`multiprocessing.pool` module.
-Our version provides a superset of that interface.
+Our primary representation of the results of remote execution is the :class:`~.AsyncResult` object, based on the object of the same name in the built-in :py:mod:`multiprocessing.pool` module.
+Our version provides a superset of that interface, and starting in 6.0 is a subclass of :class:`concurrent.futures.Future`.

 The basic principle of the AsyncResult is the encapsulation of one or more results not yet completed.
-Execution methods (including data movement, such as push/pull) will all return
-AsyncResults when `block=False`.
+Execution methods (including data movement, such as push/pull) will all return AsyncResults when `block=False`.

 The mp.pool.AsyncResult interface
 ---------------------------------

-The basic interface of the AsyncResult is exactly that of the AsyncResult in :mod:`multiprocessing.pool`, and consists of four methods:
+The basic interface of the AsyncResult is exactly that of the AsyncResult in :py:mod:`multiprocessing.pool`, and consists of four methods:

 ..
 AsyncResult spec directly from docs.python.org

 .. class:: AsyncResult

    The stdlib AsyncResult spec

    .. method:: wait([timeout])

       Wait until the result is available or until *timeout* seconds pass.
 This